Grublux/XPRMINT/docs/stabilization/smoke-test-mainnet.md

 ## Recommended Smoke Test Flow

-Follow this sequence to verify the system is working:
+Follow this sequence to verify the system is working.
+This flow works for both v0 and v1 deployments - just set the appropriate environment variables:

 1. **Disable Goobs ownership enforcement** (for testing):
    ```bash